alirezaghl/Rosalind/README.md

 # Rosalind
-Solutions to some of the Rosalind Bioinformatics problems
+Solutions to some of the Rosalind Bioinformatics problems, based on the book Bioinformatics Algorithms An Active Learning Approach